goncalo22/SkyrimNet-GamePlugin/docs/Features/events-and-reactions.md

 | NPC Live Reactions         | ✅ Yes      | ❌ No              | ✅ Yes                 |
 | Event Logging / Debugging  | ✅ Yes      | ✅ Yes             | ❌ No                  |

-> ✅ Best practice: Events you want remembered or reacted to should be `Enabled`, `Persistent`, and have `Allow NPC Reaction` set appropriately.
+> ✅ Best practice: Events you want remembered or reacted to should be `Enabled`, `Persistent`, or/and have `Allow NPC Reaction` set appropriately.

 ---